Top three things to ask yourself when opening or expanding an estate sale business

 These ads are claiming that for around $3,800 and after “a two-day hands-on training class to feature marketing, operations, antique appraisal, pricing resource guides, contracts, inventory system, staffing, and ongoing support” you would be all ready to operate your home business.
 The same ad said that it would be “Very easy to manage and staff.”

 I’m here to support those who want to grow and improve their business but I will never lie to you and tell you this is very easy to manage.
 Any entrepreneur or self employed business owner can tell you there is a lot of work.
 We work many hours and we think about our work pretty much all the time.
 When a client is unhappy, we lose sleep.
 It isn’t like a regular job.
-You don’t clock out and turn back to your real life, it is your real life.
+You don’t clock out and turn back to your real life, it is your business and a big part of your life.

-There is a lot of work involved in running any business, and this industry is no exception.
-In fact, I think it is harder than many other types of small businesses.
+There is a lot of work involved in running any business, this industry is no exception.
+In fact, I think it is harder than some other types of small businesses.
+But it also offers a lot of rewards and a lot of flexibility.

 Here are my top three things to ask yourself if you are thinking of opening an estate sale business.